mobinjavari/v2ray-api-php/docs/index.md

 * Get user information + QR and link
 * Get server status
 * Delete the user from the server
-* ... some useful functions to convert time and volume formats
+* Some useful functions to convert time and volume formats...

 <br><br><br>